efornara/jbit/README.md

     cd js

-Fetch some additional libraries (ace and jquery):
+Fetch some additional libraries (ace and jquery) and some images (not kept in the git repository):

     make fetch